farmergreg/spec/README.md

 ## Using The Library

-Import any of the packages in the `src/pkg` directory that you wish to use.
+Import any of the packages in the [`src/pkg`](src/pkg) directory that you wish to use.
 Each package has constants related to the ADIF specification.
-They also proved three package level variables with the following suffixes:
+They use init() to create three package level variables with the following suffixes:

 - `Map` - A map of the ADIF specification for quick lookups.
 - `List` - A list of values that are current.